 Caddy Lake is a great spot for fishing, boating and kayaking.

-There are man-made rock tunnels that connect Caddy Lake to South Cross Lake and North Cross Lake, making for some really exciting paddling on a beautiful lake.
+There are man-made rock tunnels that connect Caddy Lake to South Cross Lake and North Cross Lake, making for some exciting paddling on a beautiful lake.

 We did not have enough time in the day to do anything here.